pszer/wallpaper-tags/README.md

 specified by your search requirements and show them in sxiv.
 In sxiv left-click to view image in full, right-click to mark an image and press 'q' to quit (default bindings).
 If you've marked an image and you quit sxiv, it will be made your new wallpaper.

+Replace keyword 'pape' by any of these to replace how the wallpaper is set: pape-center, pape-fill, pape-max, pape-scale, pape-tile.